Animeshz/site/content/notes/linux/linux-setup.md

 /<regex>                 Search the opened file/buffer with regex pattern :%s/<regex>/<replace>/g  Global replace (use \1 \2 ... to backreference groups), removing g deletes first occurrence on each line only
 :%v/<regex>/d            %v is inverted search, /d will delete lines not matching the regex
-                         (these two can also be paired with visual selection, only difference is that it doesn't require '%' after :)
+                         (these two can also be paired with visual selection, only difference is that it doesn\'t require % after :)

 :5                Goto 5th line
 5|                Goto 5th character on current line